RayJune/indexeddb-crud/README.md

 ## author

-[RayJune](http://rayjune.xyz/about): a CS university student from Fujian, China
+[RayJune](http://rayjune.xyz/about): a CS university student from Fuzhou, Fujian, China

 ## License